Phmager/phmager.github.io/_posts/2015/2015-07-09-aspnet-vnext-part-1.markdown

   --server.urls http://localhost:5000
 ```

-Last we will do one more thing and create a command called kestrel, which will start our web api with the Kestrel server.
+Last we will do one more thing and create a command called kestrel, which will start our web api with the OWIN web server Kestrel.
 For it we must add the following command:

 ```